-Concurrently with the consummation of the private placement of our Class A common stock in April 2012 (the "Private Placement"), we entered into a registration rights agreement for the benefit of our stockholders, which includes certain of our officers and directors, as well as our five percent or greater stockholders, with respect to our common stock sold in the Private Placement (the "Registration Rights Agreement").
-Under the terms of the Registration Rights Agreement, we agreed, at our expense, to file with the SEC within six months following receipt of the approval of the Federal National Home Mortgage Association and Federal Home Loan Mortgage Corporation in January 2013 permitting us to write private mortgage insurance (the "GSE Approval") a shelf registration statement registering the resale of shares of our common stock sold in the Private Placement, plus any additional shares of common stock issued in respect thereof whether by share dividend, share distribution, share split or otherwise (collectively the "registrable shares") (the "shelf registration statement").
-The shelf registration statement was initially filed with the SEC on June 21, 2013.
-We further agreed to cause the shelf registration statement to be declared effective by the SEC as soon as practicable but in any event within six months after the initial filing of the shelf registration statement.
-The shelf registration statement was declared effective by the SEC on December 6, 2013.

-We have a number of continuing obligations under the Registration Rights Agreement, including the obligation to keep the shelf registration statement effective for a specified period of time.
-In fulfilling its obligations under the Registration Rights Agreement, the Company has incurred legal and filing fees of approximately \$1.65 million.
+Concurrently with the consummation of the private placement of our Class A common stock in April 2012 (the Private Placement), we entered into a registration rights agreement for the benefit of our stockholders, which includes certain of our officers and directors, as well as our five percent or greater stockholders, with respect to our common stock sold in the Private Placement (the Registration Rights Agreement).
+Under the terms of the Registration Rights Agreement, we agreed, at our expense, to file with the SEC a shelf registration statement registering the resale of shares of our common stock sold in the Private Placement (the "shelf registration statement").
+The shelf registration statement was initially filed with the SEC on June 21, 2013 and declared effective by the SEC on December 6, 2013.
+On August 21, 2015, the Company filed and the SEC declared effective a post-effective amendment to the shelf registration statement to deregister all of the shares of common stock that had not been sold pursuant to the shelf registration statement as of that date, because the Company's contractual obligation to maintain the effectiveness of the shelf registration statement had expired.
+We continue to have certain indemnification obligations under the Registration Rights Agreement.
+In fulfilling its obligations under the Registration Rights Agreement, to date the Company has incurred legal and filing fees of approximately \$1.65 million.

-Statement of Policy Regarding Transactions with Related Persons

-We have adopted a written policy concerning related party transactions.
-Pursuant to this policy, our directors and director nominees, executive officers and holders of more than five percent of our common stock, including their immediate family members, will not be permitted to enter into a related party transaction with us in excess of \$120,000 without the consent of our Audit Committee.
-Any request for us to enter into such a transaction, where any such party has a direct or indirect material interest, subject to certain exceptions, will be required to be presented by management to our Audit Committee, which will review and approve or disapprove such proposed transaction.
+Statement of Policy Regarding Transactions with Related Persons a related party) will not be permitted to enter into a transaction with us where the amount involved exceeds or is reasonably expected to exceed \$120,000 without the review and consent of our Audit Committee, or in certain circumstances, the Chair of the Audit Committee (Chair).
+Any request for us to enter into such a transaction, where any such related party has a direct or indirect material interest, subject to certain exceptions, will be required to be presented by management to our Audit Committee or Chair, which will review and approve or disapprove such proposed transaction.
+In determining whether to approve a related party transaction, the Audit Committee or Chair, as applicable, shall consider: